jbeck018/howlerops/docs/PROJECT_COMPLETION_SUMMARY.md

 ## 🎉 Executive Summary

-SQL Studio's tiered architecture implementation is **COMPLETE**!
+Howlerops's tiered architecture implementation is **COMPLETE**!
 All 6 phases have been successfully implemented using parallel agent execution strategy, comprehensive testing, and extensive documentation.

 ### Project Achievement Highlights